hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 #### 2019 Financial Report

-The conclusion of 2019, marked the end of our 2019 fiscal year, a new strategic plan and transitions within both our Executive Council and Executive Team.
-This annual report will outline the financial trends over the last year, our financial status at the end of the year, and provide an outlook going into 2020.
-Through this report, we hope to provide The Carpentries leadership (EC & Executive Team) the resources to make informed strategic financial decisions to support The Carpentries’ programs and to allow the broader community easy access to more detailed financial information
+December 2019 marked the end of our 2019 fiscal year, the launch of a new strategic plan and transitions within both our Executive Council and Executive Team.
+Our annual financial report will outline the financial trends over the last year, our financial status at the end of the year, and provide an outlook going into 2020.
+Through this report, we hope to provide The Carpentries leadership (EC & Executive Team) the resources to make informed strategic financial decisions to support The Carpentries’ programs and to allow the broader community easy access to more detailed financial information.

 </details>